 The Institute offers a unique and intensive opportunity for Fellows to pursue this charge in one of the three week-long seminars designed to cultivate styles of thinking and conceptual vocabularies that address the disparate sites and unequal conditions in which we live.
 In the spirit of encouraging a diverse set of attendees from around the world, reduced tuition is available for participants whose universities are not able to provide funds for travel abroad.
 I particularly encourage students from the Global South to take advantage of this possibility.

-I encourage you to take advantage of this unique intellectual opportunity and to contact the Managing Director, Charles McDonald, with any questions you may have.
+I encourage you to take advantage of this unique intellectual opportunity and to contact the Program Assistant, Jennifer Roy, with any questions you may have.
 I look forward to welcoming you in person on June 10, 2018 at our opening reception.
 As always, I shall be present and actively engaged with fellows and faculty every day throughout the week.
-I will attend seminars, hold an open coffee hour on some late afternoons, and be available to arrange informal meetings with groups of attendees and contacts with other scholars in the area.
+I will attend seminars, hold an open coffee hour one afternoon, and be available to arrange informal meetings with groups of attendees and contacts with other scholars in the area.
 In brief, I will be doing everything I can to make this experience a formative and inspiring one for all.

 Ann Laura Stoler